The kitchen is no longer just for cooking.

 The highlight of the showcase was a beautiful dining table seating 6 to 8 guests.
 When you first sit down you believe it is a traditional dining table, you quickly realize that embedded in the table is the new concept of cooking.
 All you have to do is to put the plate with your uncooked food on the table and put a special cover over it, and it starts cooking.
 When the food is cooked to perfection you remove the cover and eat hot at the table.

-Another company that’s taking the kitchen into the future is Whirlpool, who is introducing the interactive kitchen of the future.
+Another company that’s taking the kitchen into the future is Whirlpool, which is introducing the interactive kitchen of the future.
 You will not need to look for recipes, they will be presented to you on an interactive backsplash with a connected cooktop.
 When you put an item on the counter the backsplash is reading the ingredient and a ‘smart Chef’ will suggest different recipes using images and voice recognition.
-It will check inventory in your refrigerator and the “insink” dishwasher will even do your dishes!
+It will check inventory in your refrigerator and the “in sink” dishwasher will even do your dishes!
 How cool is that?
-At the January 2017, CES show Whirlpool and Amazon announced a partnership that will bring Alexa functionality to a range of Whirlpool Wi-Fi enabled appliances including ovens, refrigerators, (and washing machines).
-With Whirlpool’s voice functionality with its Wi-Fi connected ovens, fridges and washing machines, Amazon’s Alexa allows a very important question to be asked such as “Alexa, are the dishes in the dishwasher done?”
+At the January 2017 CES show, Whirlpool and Amazon announced a partnership that will bring Alexa functionality to a range of Whirlpool Wi-Fi-enabled appliances including ovens, refrigerators, (and washing machines).
+With Whirlpool’s voice functionality with its Wi-Fi-connected ovens, fridges, and washing machines, Amazon’s Alexa allows a very important question to be asked such as “Alexa, are the dishes in the dishwasher done?”

 It’s obvious that tomorrow’s kitchens are getting smarter, and becoming way more fun!
 Now, what will it take for us to begin experiencing them?
 Have you seen any new kitchen products that you’d love to have?
 Share them with us here.